 This will be the same as the white layer but with the addition of a colorant.

-2 tsp bright pink mica + 1 tbsp oil for blending it with.
-Any liquid carrier oil will do (olive, vegetable or sunflower, almond ect….)
+- 1 tbsp Carrier oil – For blending the mica (any liquid carrier oil will do, olive, vegetable or sunflower, almond ect)

-Note: When purchasing Fragrance oil and Mica colorants always check that they are suitable for using in cold process soap recipes.
+Note: When purchasing Fragrance oil and Mica colorants always check that they are suitable for use in cold process soap recipes.

-Important: Follow the Cold process soap making method plus the following recipe specific steps:
+Important: Follow the cold process method plus the following recipe specific steps:

 In Cold Process Step 4 – Combining oils and lye when they reach an equal temperature of between 140F (60C) TO 120F (49C).